RuudErmers/RMSVST3/Readme.txt

 It supports many of the VST3 aspects, but not all.
 The main class is TVST3Instrument which implements the functionality of a VST3 Plugin.
 It is a combined Processor/Controller and implements the following:
-- Audio proccesing (synth or effect), two channel only.
+- Audio processing (synth or effect), two channel only.
 - Midi CC processing
 - Parameter processing
 - Presets
 - Tempo / Playstate.

-Three is a simple example which implements some of the basics in an Audio Gain VST.
+There is a simple example which implements some of the basics in an Audio Gain VST.

 That's IT for the moment.